gerbless/react-tutorial/ch01-props-and-states/readme.md

       }
     };

-    //we simulate a state change after 3.5 secs setTimeout(() => {
+    // we simulate a state change after 3.5 secs setTimeout(() => {
       //to our user property we will assign him a new salary and role this.setState({